brombal/stylix-docs/markdown/themes.md

 </StylixProvider>
 ```

 Notice that the theme object inside the `<StylixTheme>` has access to both the `innerTheme`'s `textColor` and the `outerTheme`'s `background` properties.
-Stylix merges nested theme objects into the parent theme objects so you can access properties all the way up the context.
+Stylix merges nested theme objects into the parent theme objects, so you can access properties all the way up the context.

 <a href="/custom-props" class="next-link">Custom props</a>